 In some agreements, bringing in a gender perspective can be a deal breaker, as in the Swat: Pakistan Agreement (2009) and Aceh, Indonesia accord (2005), which hinged on the introduction of Shari-ah or Islamic law.
 An extension of this is international actors compounding gender oppression in the name of cultural specificity.
 Pakistani feminist scholars Khattak (2007) and Saigol (2001) are particularly critical of UN inter-agency responses of 'going through the men', which further victimised the Afghan women30 during the mujahedeen wars and the Taliban takeover.
-Lurching to the other extreme was the culturally insensitive drive to unveil the Afghan women.
+Lurching to the other extreme was the culturally insensitive drive to unveil the Afghan women as the centrepiece of the campaign to save Afghan women.